Data Information & Security

 Architecture: Lytica’s network architecture is designed to ensure that customer data is isolated from edge network traffic.
 There is a hard air-gap between any customer supplied data and Internet facing Lytica platforms.
 All data is processed within Lytica’s inner network, and only aggregated, fully anonymized information is used for report generation.

 Network Vulnerability Scanning: Lytica performs comprehensive vulnerability scans to monitor net- work and endpoint security.
 These are carried out on an ongoing basis.

 Security Incident Event Management (SIEM): Lytica uses an industry recognized SIEM solution to monitor, detect and respond to security incidents.

 Network Access: Access to the Lytica network is restricted to authorized users and devices.

 Data in Transit: Internet communications are encrypted via Secure Hypertext Transfer Protocol (HTTPS), Secure File Transfer Protocol (SFTP) and Transport Layer Security (TLS).

 Data at Rest: Customer data is secured using Advanced Encryption Standard (AES).

 Separate Environments (QA, DEV, UAT, PROD): Development, testing and staging environments are separated from the production environment, both physically and logically.

-Penetration Testing: Web and network penetration tests on the application are performed every six months by internal teams.
+Penetration Testing: Web and network penetration tests on the application are performed annually by a 3rd party vendor.